 - We are available to complete intakes for couples, families, and individuals via phone as follows:

 If you are interested in learning more about our services, please call during our phone intake times, or you can reach out to us via email at HDFS.CFTC@hdfs.msu.edu.

 Welcome!
-The MSU Couple and Family Therapy Clinic serves clients from the Greater Lansing area and is an Affiliated Agency of the Capital Area United Way.
-We provide services to individuals, couples, families, and groups on a sliding fee scale ($15-$80 per session, depending on family income and size), and services are provided by graduate students under the supervision of faculty in the MSU Couple and Family Therapy program.
+The MSU Couple and Family Therapy Clinic serves clients from the Greater Lansing area.
+We provide services to individuals, couples, families, and groups on a sliding fee scale ($20-$80 per session, depending on family income and size), and services are provided by graduate students under the supervision of faculty in the MSU Couple and Family Therapy program.
 Supervisors are fully licensed clinicians and Approved Supervisors per the American Association for Marriage and Family Therapy guidelines.

 Marsha Carolan, Ph.D., Clinic Director

 Debra Miller, LMSW, Co-Director

 How do we approach therapy?

 Our clinic is open to families and couples, but we also provide therapy services to individuals, children and teens, and groups.
 A better name for what we do is “relationship therapy.”
 Our therapists take a view that every client lives in a web of relationships.
 Some relationships are past, present and both.
 Relationships can be problematic; while others are anchors in a storm.
 These relationships have an impact on how the client thinks and acts and what he/she/they believe about the world.
 We can help our clients sort out these relationships and move on to better, richer lives.